 Assistant Research Professor, Data Science

-The Computer Science & Engineering (CSE) Department at the University of Connecticut (UConn) seeks applications for a non-tenure track Assistant Research Professor position with expertise in Data Science.
-The position has a preferred start date of August 23, 2021 and is based in Stamford, Connecticut.
+The College of Liberal Arts and Sciences at the University of Connecticut (UConn) seeks applications for a non-tenure track Assistant Research Professor position with expertise in Data Science.
+The position has a preferred start date of August 23, 2021, and is based in Stamford, Connecticut.
 Stamford and its surrounding region has among the highest density of data science/analytics jobs and companies in the United States.

 The University of Connecticut, with additional funding from the state, is embarking on a unique and innovative multi-year data science initiative in Stamford.
-The initiative itself is comprised of three primary components: 1) the establishment of a data science technology incubator built as an extension of UConn’s technology incubation program (TIP) program the largest and most successful tech incubator in Connecticut (https://innovation.uconn.edu/), 2) the creation of the Stamford Startup Studio, a yearlong entrepreneurial co-op experience for extremely motivated and talented undergraduates, and 3) a cluster hire of five cutting-edge data science faculty researchers spanning four colleges/schools at UConn.
-The components of the initiative will work closely together - students and startups alongside top data science researchers - thus building a foundation to support both the mission of the institution and the continued economic development of the State.
-The present job ad deals specifically with the data science research faculty hire in the Department of Computer Science and Engineering.
-The position emphasizes research and is situated in a newly updated Class A office building across the street from the UConn Stamford campus (co-located with UConn’s data science incubator).
+The initiative itself is comprised of three primary components: 1) the establishment of a data science technology incubator built as an extension of UConn’s technology incubation program (TIP), the largest and most successful tech incubator in Connecticut (https://innovation.uconn.edu), 2) the creation of the Stamford Startup Studio, a yearlong entrepreneurial co-op experience for extremely motivated and talented undergraduates, and 3) a cluster hire of five cutting-edge data science faculty researchers spanning four colleges/schools at UConn.
+The components of the initiative will integrate tightly with students and startups alongside top data science researchers, thus building a foundation to support both the mission of the institution and the continued economic development of the state.
+The position emphasizes research and application—no teaching is required—and is situated in a newly updated Class A office building across the street from the UConn Stamford campus (collocated with UConn’s data science incubator).